Master of Arts in Language Documentation (LDD)

 The Department of Linguistics offers a new MA in the theory and practice of language documentation and description focusing on courses that provide training in linguistics and in the practice, methodology and technology of LDD.
 Language documentation encompasses a group of activities centered on the collection of naturally occurring as well as experimentally elicited primary data, such as audio and video recordings and written language data; language description uses this and other sources of data to analyze linguistic structures that underlie language and cognitive categories.

 The enterprise of LDD is important in our understanding of the human language capacity in its diverse forms, by creating records of languages that may soon be extinct.
 Its importance is heightened by the loss of linguistic diversity worldwide, which represents a tremendous and irreplaceable loss of human knowledge.

 Language documentation and description efforts can provide the foundation for language grammars, dictionary projects, education and language revitalization materials, and the building of large language corpora, as well as in related fields such as ethnomusiclogy and ethnobotany and allied field such as computational linguistics.
 Emerging technologies provide new tools for the analysis of complex language data.
 Our program aims to provide students with the preparation needed to embark on language documentation and description projects, to develop skills transferable to other fields where the collection and analysis of complex language data and working in small language communities may be relevant.
 Some of these fields may include law and human rights, community activists, health organizations, Google and translation work on minority language groups, NGO’s (Non-Governmental Organizations), Indigenous Rights activists, museums among many others.
 Language is fundamental to human communication and cognition, as is the diversity it encompasses.

-Students in Plan A will complete:
+Students engaged in a research-focused MA in Linguistics will complete: